How we help consumers in disputes with businesses

 What we cannot do

-We can’t force a business to give you what you want.
-We can’t make judgments or orders on any matter.
-Only a tribunal or court has the power to do this.
+We can’t provide compensation or force a business to provide a refund or other remedy.
+We can’t make judgments or orders on any matter—only a tribunal or court has the power to do this.

 We don’t have the authority to investigate some types of disputes.
-We can pass on your complaints to the relevant agencies.
+In which case, we can pass your complaints onto the relevant agencies.

 You must follow these steps to resolve your complaint.

-Find out how to complain over the phone, via email or in writing to a business.
+You should always try to resolve the complaint with the business before escalating it.
+Find advice on how to complain over the phone, via email or in writing to a business.
 Download sample letters and get tips for achieving your desired outcome.

-Many businesses belong to an industry association with its own complaint handling process.
-These may be able to directly help you.
+Many businesses belong to an industry association with its own complaint-handling process.
+These may be able to help you directly.

 Learn about our process for handling complaints.
 This can help you decide about the best way to make your complaint.